zynksoftware/Zynk-Workflow/docs/_documentation/Quickbooks-Online-Connector/Connecting-to-QuickBooks-Online.md

 ---

-All of the tasks in the Quickbooks Online connector require a connection to a Quickbooks Online company, so you will need to create a [Connection](49-connections) with the type 'Quickbooks Online'.
-See [Managing Connections](managing-connectionss) for instructions on creating a new connection.
+All of the tasks in the Quickbooks Online connector require a connection to a Quickbooks Online company, so you will need to create a connection with the type 'Quickbooks Online'.
+See [Managing Connections](managing-connections) for instructions on creating a new connection.
 You will see a screen like the one below, requesting your Quickbooks Online details: